JaredLBailey/JaredLBailey.github.io/_posts/2023-04-06-Finding-Prime-Numbers-With-Python.md

 primes_finder(n)
 ```

-We know that the smallest true prime number is 2.
-So we create a set containing each whole number from 2 to n using the range function.
-We state n+1 as the range function is not inclusive of the ending number.
+Next we create a set of all the numbers we want to search through in order to find the primes.
+We know that the smallest true prime number is 2, so we being our set at 2.
+Then we include each whole number from 2 to n using the range function.
+We write n+1 as the range function is not inclusive of the ending number.
 ```ruby
 # number range to be checked
 number_range = set(range(2, n+1))